ropensci/dwctaxon/cran-comments.md

 # CRAN submission for dwctaxon 2.0.3

+(resubmission)

+Update 2023-12-13: in response to comment on initial submission of v2.0.3, change example code to use try() instead of \dontrun{}

 This fixes a violation of CRAN's policy on internet access.

 dwctaxon has no reverse dependencies.